New Zealand government says will not issue new oil, gas exploration permits

 “We’re striking the right balance for New Zealand - we’re protecting existing industry, and protecting future generations from climate change.”

-Ardern’s center-left Labour-led government, which took the helm in October after almost a decade of center-right National Party rule, has a support arrangement with the environmentally-focused Green Party.
+Ardern’s centre-left Labour-led government, which took the helm in October after almost a decade of centre-right National Party rule, has a support arrangement with the environmentally-focused Green Party.

 Ardern had campaigned during the election to focus on preventing climate change and vowed that her government would move the country toward having no net carbon emissions by 2050.